 The most important part of the process is to provide the Connection strings.
 You would now need to add the Connection string fields required for establishing a database connection.
 These are non-editable fields, you cannot add or remove these fields.

-Add the exact connection string if you have it or enter the connection parameters that are required, namely Host, username, password, port, and database name.
+Add the correct connection string if you have it or enter the connection parameters that are required, namely Host, username, password, port, and database name.

-Once these configurations are added, click Submit.
-Now you can test the connection.
+Once these configurations are added, click Test connection.
 If the authentication is successful you would get the response accordingly.
-You can now click Continue to Finish and Save your configuration.
+Click to Save your configuration.

 Adding queries to the Database connector